roman-milk/roman-milk.github.io/pool-payments.md

  Beth was licking my cock, just playing around.
 "This thing should be registered as a lethal weapon.
 I thought you were going to kill her."

  "It looked like she enjoyed it," I said.
-Report_Story #2